solarwinds/appoptics-apm-node/docs/github-actions.md

   - Start an instrumented http server to confirm auto instrumentation against staging is working.
   - Run a simulation http client to generate data on staging backend.
   - Start an instrumented http server to confirm auto instrumentation against production is working.
+* Workflow provides confidence that a released package can successfully install and auto instrument apps on a wide variety of node and operating system combinations.
 * Manual trigger supported.